for Cold Climate Housing and much more

 On this TV segment we built a radiation shield with RenoStone, concrete "stones".
 This gives you a classy finish that is fire safe.

-Keywords: Strapping, Stove, Fire, Security, Safety, Heating, Wood
+Keywords: Strapping, Stove, Fire, Safety, Security, Heating, Wood

 Article 1128